LevelPixel/ComfyUI-LevelPixel/README.md

 There are a few more nodes in this package that have some unusual uses:

 * Google Translate
+* Count Objects - counts the number of objects that were fed to the input (this can be a list or one single object).
+Accepts any type of input.
 * Preview Image Bridge - only output an image to the screen if there is a connection to the output node.
 Useful in loops and conditions where the execution of this node is not required due to current conditions (variables).
 * Show Text Bridge - only output text to the screen if there is a connection to the output node.
 Useful in loops and conditions where the execution of this node is not required due to current conditions (variables).
 * Show Text - output text to the screen with mandatory execution.
 The node is executed in any case, whether the output is connected or not.